MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Belgium/how-to-automatically-transfer-and-post-coda-statements.md

 ---
-    title: How to Automatically Transfer and Post CODA Statements | Microsoft Docs
+    title: How to Automatically Transfer and Post CODA Statements
     description: After you have applied and processed all CODA statement lines, you can transfer the CODA statement lines to a financial journal.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na